aycignl/JayesMonteCarlo/README.md

-#Bayes MonteCarlo-java
+#Bayes MonteCarlo-java  ##In this repository, I want to create a Bayesian Network.
->Monte Carlo method is used in sampling class.
+>sampling.java class seperates two main parts.
+The first part is Bayesian Network part, and the second one is Monte Carlo sampling part.
-For creating Bayesian Network, I used Jayes package which is written by Michael Kutschke.
+>I worked with five nodes.
+Four of them have priors, and the last one has posterior(bayesianNetwork.java).
+We can determine exact probabilities or assign randomly.  ** For creating Bayesian Network, I used Jayes package which is written by Michael Kutschke.  **